openEOPlatform/documentation/usecases/crop-classification/index.md

 </template>
 </CodeSwitcher>

-### 1.2.
-Computing temporal features
+### Computing temporal features

 For this use case, we will fully reduce the temporal dimension per band by calculating a number of stastics.
 These stastics are three quantiles, the mean and the standard deviation for each band.
 After computing the actual features, we have to make sure to rename the bands to reflect what has been calculated.

 The effect of setting `target_dimension` to `bands` is that the 'time' dimension is removed, and replaced by the 'bands' dimension.
-We will use this same procedure to do band math on temporal features in section 3.1.
+We will use this same procedure to do band math on temporal features in the chapter ["Rule-based classification"](#rule-based-classification).

 <CodeSwitcher>
 <template v-slot:py>